H4RP3RK/milestone3_rcn/README.md

 Register.html
 x If user exists with email address, can you send error?
 Queries.html
-- Need to show RCN Lead Name rather than RCN Lead ID x How do I set up so tables link with each other? x Why is logo image not showing?
+x Need to show RCN Lead Name rather than RCN Lead ID x How do I set up so tables link with each other? x Why is logo image not showing?
 New_question.html
 x Why won't labels go blue?
 Newcontact.html
-x How do I timestamp contact? - default=datetime.utcnow
+x How do I timestamp contact? - default=datetime.utcnow x Edit contact
-- Edit contact
 Member_home.html
 x scroll to questions
 x highlight question section when button pressed